 3. Pink Potatoes🥔

-Fun fact(s): One of the pink potatoes variety (called Kerr’s Pinks potatoes) is the second most popular potato variety in Ireland.
+Fun fact(s): One of the pink potato varieties (called Kerr’s Pinks potatoes) is the second most popular potato variety in Ireland.
 This pink root vegetable was first cultivated in Scotland in 1907.

 Uses: Use them in similar ways you would use regular potatoes.
-Think of boiling, roasting, mashing, or using them in soups and stews for a more hearty meal!
+Think of boiling, roasting, mashing, or using them in soups and stews for a more hearty meal.
+They are also great to make French fries, like in my kimchi loaded fries and adobo French fries recipes!

 4. Murasaki Sweet Potatoes🍠